 To conform to state laws, our labels make everything sound like a deadly poison, even simple things like sawdust and seaweed.
 The law says you have to warn everyone about everything, regardless of how obvious, stupid or remote the possibility.
 Anyway, we are now labeled to the "max".
 Please don't hold it against us.
 You may find the same product from another supplier without any warning label at all.
 Same product, different label.
 California Proposition 65 requires that products sold in California which contain, in any amount, any chemical on what is called the "Prop 65 list" be labeled as follows: "Contains chemicals known to the State of California to cause cancer."
-On that list are many chemicals including alcohol and cigarette smoke.
-Some products we sell bear that label because they contain alcohol.
-Some bear the warning because they contain trace amounts of Formaldehyde.
+You get that warning at the entrance to all bars in California, because alcohol is on that list.
+On that list are many chemicals including alcohol, cigarette smoke, copper, etc. Some products we sell bear that label because they contain alcohol.
+Some bear the warning because they contain trace amounts of Formaldehyde, etc.

 What we have found is that good common sense and housekeeping practices keep us safe from most things.
 In general, follow these precautions: